This more meaningful, natural and slower way of being would not include anxious rushing about - a bad habit to which I'd become accustomed.

 First, because of lock down restrictions and later, because I didn't want to pester my husband to drop me off somewhere only to have to come back for me a few hours later.

-You can read more about moving to Orkney on this page.
+You can read more about moving to Scotland on this page.

 There are quite a few mapping apps available to help walkers to organize our walks and save our memories.